Buffer Fragmentation, Retained Views, and External Memory

 Things to Consider

-• Validate the input buffer's length before attempting to parse it.
+- Validate the input Buffer's length before attempting to parse it.

 Challenge #2

-Make the retained-view behavior measurable.
+Make retained-view behavior measurable.
 A small Buffer view can keep a much larger backing store alive even after the parent variable is gone.

 Your Task

-1. The view test
+The view test

-• Allocate a single, large Buffer (for example, 50 MiB).
+- Allocate a single, large

-• In a loop, create a large number of small views (e.g., 100,000 views of 16 bytes each) from this large buffer using buf.slice() or buf.subarray() (preferred).
+Buffer, for example 50 MiB. - In a loop, create a large number of small views, for example 100,000 views of 16 bytes each, from this large Buffer using

-• Store these views in an array so they are not garbage collected.
+buf.subarray(). - Store these views in an array so they are not garbage collected.

-• After the loop, log the memory usage using process.memoryUsage().
-Pay close attention to arrayBuffers and external.
+- After the loop, log the memory usage using

-2. The copy test
+The copy test

-• In a loop, create a large number of small copies (e.g., 100,000 copies of 16 bytes each).
+Bufferof the same size, 50 MiB. - In a loop, create a large number of small copies, for example 100,000 copies of 16 bytes each.

-• Store these copies in an array.
+- Store these copies in an array.

-• Log the memory usage again.
+- Log the memory usage again.

 The Goal

 Your script's output should show a clear difference in Buffer backing-store memory between the two tests.
 The view test's arrayBuffers and external values should stay slightly over 50 MiB because the small views keep the large backing store alive.
-The copy test's arrayBuffers value should be much closer to the total copied payload size, though rss may not drop immediately because the native allocator can retain pages.

 Things to Consider

-• A helper function to format the byte counts into KiB/MiB will make your output easier to read.
+100,000 * 16 bytes = 1,600,000 bytes, about 1.53 MiB.
+Your result for the copy test should be in this range. - A helper function to format the byte counts into KiB/MiB will make your output easier to read.

 Challenge #3

-Now handle a variable-length protocol: a TCP stream carrying Type-Length-Value (TLV) messages.
+Now handle a variable-length protocol - a TCP stream carrying Type-Length-Value (TLV) messages.

 Because the source is a TCP stream, data can arrive in arbitrary chunks.
 A single data event might contain multiple TLV messages, or only part of one.
-The parser therefore needs state: it must hold partial data until the rest of the message arrives in a later chunk.
+The parser therefore needs state.
+It must hold partial data until the rest of the message arrives in a later chunk.

 The Protocol Specification